-If your identity’s been compromised and used for one of these loans, check out IDShield’s individual and family monitoring plans.
+If your identity’s been compromised and used for one of these loans, check out IDShield’s identity theft protection plans.
 While it’s quite tricky for most individuals to uncover a payday loan taken out fraudulent, we search unique lists for that information 24/7.
 In addition, our service will alert you to any fraud that occurs under your name rapidly so you can reverse the damage more easily.

 IDShield is a product of Pre-Paid Legal Services, Inc. d/b/a LegalShield (“LegalShield”).
 LegalShield provides access to identity theft protection and restoration services.
 IDShield plans are available at individual or family rates.
 For complete terms, coverage, and conditions, please see an identity theft plan.
 This is meant to provide general information and is not intended to provide legal or tax advice, render an opinion, or provide any specific recommendations.